iustin/corydalis/docs/install.md

-That should be it about the "build" phase, although if you don't already have a stack work space, this might take a bit of time and CPU.
+That should be it about the "build" phase, although if you don't already have a stack work space, this will take a bit of time and CPU.

+This step will generate three binaries:

+- `corydalis`, the main application; this is what you will run later.
+- `db-util`, a tool to set the users in the database; you will need this to initialise the first user(s).
+- `scanner`, which is an internal tool and shouldn't be of much use.

-## Installing the binary
+## Completing the installation

 Create a few needed directories: